Skip to content

 • If you paid outside Instagram, start with the payment provider, not the Instagram account.

-Do not: send a recovery fee, release fee, tax, verification fee, shipping fee, or second payment to unlock the first one.
+Send a recovery fee, shipping release fee, tax, verification fee, or second payment to unlock the first one.

-You shared personal, card, bank, login, or identity information
+You shared personal, card, bank, or identity information

 Act quickly

 The next step depends on what information was exposed.
-A public handle is different from a card number, bank login, Social Security number, ID image, selfie with ID, password, or recovery code.
+A name and public handle are different from a card number, bank login, Social Security number, ID image, or selfie with an ID.

-Contact the relevant bank, card issuer, payment app, phone carrier, email provider, or account provider.
-If sensitive identity information was exposed, use IdentityTheft.gov for situation-specific recovery steps.
+Contact the relevant bank, card issuer, payment app, phone carrier, or account provider.
+If sensitive identity information was exposed, use IdentityTheft.gov for a recovery plan.

 • Watch for unauthorized charges, new login alerts, account-recovery changes, or new accounts opened in your name.